westonio/spill_the_tea/README.md

     **Status Code:** 201 :created

     The subscription has been successfully created.
-The response contains the newly created subscription's details with the status set to "active" as a default.
+The response contains the newly created subscription details with the status set to "active" as a default.
   </details>

   <details>